-Springwater employs a full-time building principal, a full-time secretary, part-time bookkeeper, ten classroom teachers, and two preschool teachers.
-Springwater also contracts with a special education teacher and a counselor, as well as other specialists on an as-needed basis.
+Springwater employs a full-time building principal, a secretary, part-time bookkeeper, nine classroom teachers, two special education teachers, a garden teacher, an art teacher, and a counselor.
+Springwater also contracts other specialists on an as-needed basis.
 It is Springwater’s goal to hire master teachers with specialties in teaching elementary science, math, and reading.
-While charters may employ up to 50% of its staff without licensure, Springwater anticipates that all of its teaching staff will carry state teaching endorsements and credentials.
-See our Staff Bios.
+All of Springwater’s teaching staff carry state teaching licenses and endorsements.

-All parents who elect to enroll their children in Springwater are expected to commit to helping Springwater grow into a successful educational program by donating their time, skills, and/or resources to the degree that they are able to do so.
+All parents who elect to enroll their children in Springwater are encouraged to commit to helping Springwater grow into a successful educational program by donating their time, skills, and/or resources to the degree that they are able to do so.
 A wide variety of volunteer opportunities are made available, so that parents may volunteer their time and abilities on campus or at home, during the school day or during evenings or weekends.
 Parents are also encouraged to attend the community-building activities that are scheduled throughout the school year, to give parents an opportunity to meet each other, get to know the students with whom their child attends school, and gain a greater understanding of the educational goals and philosophies employed by Springwater staff.

 Yes.
 All curriculum utilized by Springwater will be aligned with state content standards and Springwater provides instruction to meet the common curriculum goals of the State and of Oregon City School District.
 Springwater provides instruction in all of the subject matter areas, and thus prepares the students to meet all State and District standards.
 The primary difference from other elementary schools is the emphasis on instruction in science, particularly environmental sciences, as a unifying theme or focus for learning, as well as an emphasis on project-based, hands-on learning.
 In addition, Springwater students take the same statewide assessments and are required to show the same growth as other public school students in Oregon.